-\emph{Markov model approximation.} Representation of the dynamics on the attractor by a sequence of transitions between cover elements opens up the possibility of approximating the dynamics by a Markov process.
-In order to do so, we followed a long trajectory on the attractor until $t = 10^{10}$, segmenting it into transitions and waiting times as per the above shadowing algorithm.
-In order to verify that our system can be appropriately modelled by a Markov chain, we can check to what extent the model exhibits the memoryless property \cite{norris1998markov}, which manifests itself in the exponential distribution of waiting times \cite{nicolis1997markov,gillespie1991markov}.
+Representation of the dynamics on the attractor by a sequence of transitions between cover elements opens up the possibility of approximating the dynamics by a Markov process.
+In order to do so, we followed a long ($t = 10^{10}$) orbit on the chaotic attractor, segmenting it into transitions between cover elements in W$_4$ and waiting (also called residence or holding) times at each element.
+This information is used to construct the finite-state continuous-time Markov Chain (CTMC) model, as described below.